Posterior risk of modular and semi-modular Bayesian inference: Setup and Discussion of Cut posterior

-Throughout the remainder, we consider a slight generalisation of the canonical two-module system and assume that the modules are such that the joint likelihood takes the form where the individual models may or may not depend on the joint data $Z$.
-In the expressions above, the terms $f_1(Z\mid\theta_1)$ and $f_2(Z\mid \theta_1,\theta_2)$ are not densities as functions of $Z$; these simply denote terms in a decomposition of the likelihood having the dependence indicated by the arguments.
-We furthermore suppose that the model $f_1(Z\mid\theta_1)$ can identify $\theta_1$, but that the likelihood term $f_2(Z\mid\theta_1,\theta_2)$ contains additional information about $\theta_1$; see the regularity conditions in Appendix \ref{app:A} for specific details.
-In this case, the cut posterior can be represented as follows:\footnote{The decomposition of the likelihood and cut posterior in \eqref{eq:cutpost} are special cases of the more general decomposition of the joint likelihood $ f(Z\mid \theta)\propto f_1(Z\mid \theta) f_2(Z\mid\theta). $ In this more general setting, the cut posterior can then be thought of as completely cutting out the information in the likelihood component $f_2(Z\mid \theta)$, and conducting inferences based solely on the likelihood component $f_1(Z\mid\theta)$, so that $\pi_\cut(\theta\mid Z)\propto f_1(Z\mid\theta)\pi(\theta)$.}
+In the remainder we consider a generalization of the canonical two-module system by assuming that the joint likelihood takes the form where the individual models may or may not depend on the entire dataset $z_{1:n}$.
+In the expressions above, $f_1(z_{1:n}\mid\theta_1)$ and $f_2(z_{1:n}\mid \theta_1,\theta_2)$ need not be densities as functions in $z_{1:n}$ so long as $f(\z\mid\theta)$ itself is a density; the terms $f_1$ and $f_2$ describe a decomposition of the likelihood having the dependence indicated by the arguments. {The goal of modular Bayesian inference is to conduct inference on $\theta=(\theta_1^\top,\theta_2^\top)^\top$ in the specific setting where inference for $\theta_1$ based only on $f_1(z_{1:n}\mid\theta_1)$ is reasonable, but where the module $f_2(z_{1:n}\mid\theta_1,\theta_2)$ contains additional useful information on $\theta_1$; see the regularity conditions in Appendix \ref{app:A} for specific details.
+Modular inference on $\theta$ can be carried out using the cut posterior}

-The philosophy behind the use of the cut posterior inference is the belief that the misspecification ensures standard Bayesian inference (i.e., joint inference) results in ``less accurate'' results for $\theta_1$ than those obtained from the marginal model, $f_1(\cdot\mid\theta_1)$, alone.
-In the definition of the cut posterior density \eqref{eq:cutpost}, the marginal cut posterior density for $\theta_1$ is based on the first module only, whereas conditional inference for $\theta_2$ given $\theta_1$ is based on the second module only.
-In order to mathematically study the benefits of cut posterior inference compared to conventional Bayesian inference, we consider a setting where the data generating process (DGP) is locally misspecified in the following manner.
-The assumed model for the data has density